senserf/picos/Examples/REALTIME/Conveyor/Applet/README.txt

 If this bothers you, edit Conveyor.src and redefine TOFFSET and BOFFSET in class StatusDisplay.
 Then you will have to rebuild the applet classes with your java compiler.

-If the name of your source files end with "jav" instead of "java" (this may happen if you are on Windows), rename them to "---.java" before trying to compile them.

-Compile all java source files, e.g., "javac *.java".

-Note that the browser may restrict applet communication to the host from which the applet page (i.e., index.htm) was fetched.
-In such a case, the simulator must run on a host equipped with a web server, and the applet code (all .class (.cla) and .gif files) as well as index.htm must be fetched from that host.
-Alternatively, you may run the applet from appletviewer (but you have to choose unlimited network and class access from its properties menu).

 The "Terminate" button is disabled in the present version of the applet (it behaves as "Disconnect").
 To enable it, locate in Conveyor.src two comment